Tile Flavor: Matching Game codes (Update) - 06/2026

 • Daily login enhancements

-Some rewards look minor until stacked together.
-A single XP token feels disposable.
-Pair that token with an event multiplier and a streak bonus, though, and progression suddenly jumps several tiers faster than expected.
+Some of these look minor until you stack them.
+A single XP token feels disposable on its own.
+Pair it with an event multiplier and a streak bonus, though, and your progression can jump several tiers faster than you’d expect.

 How to Redeem Tile Flavor Codes